ARC-AGI-3: A New Challenge for Frontier Agentic Intelligence: Building ARC-AGI-3

 \subsection{Production pipeline}

-In order to make production efficient, we organized the studio around three core functions: a lead developer who defined and reviewed the production pipeline, individual developers who implemented environments, and an engineer who built high-level automation and internal tools to support creation at scale.
+In order to streamline production, we organized the studio around three core functions: a lead developer who defined and reviewed the production pipeline, individual developers who implemented environments, and an engineer who built high-level automation and internal tools to support creation at scale.

 Our initial assumption was that environments could be developed serially by each environment developer, with one environment completed before the next entered production.
 In practice, this did not reflect the realities of development.
 Because ideation, implementation, playtesting, and revision progressed at different rates, throughput was highest when three to four environments were in development simultaneously by a single developer, at different stages of the pipeline.